 If your small business has employees working in California, you'll need to pay California unemployment insurance (UI) tax.
 The UI tax funds unemployment compensation programs for eligible employees.
-In California, state UI tax is just one of several taxes that employers must pay.
-Other important employer taxes, not covered here, include federal UI tax, and state and federal withholding taxes.
+(In California, state UI tax is just one of several taxes that employers must pay.
+Other important employer taxes not covered here include federal UI tax and state and federal withholding taxes.)

 Different states have different rules and rates for UI taxes.
 Here are the basic rules for California's UI tax.

-In California, you are liable for UI taxes once you've paid more than $100 in wages in a calendar year.
+In California, you're liable for UI taxes once you've paid more than $100 in wages in a calendar quarter.
 This is unlike many other states, which follow the federal rules for UI tax liability under the Federal Unemployment Tax Act (FUTA) or very similar rules.
-Under federal rules, employers don't become liable for UI tax until they either:

 Different rules, not covered here, apply to agricultural workers, domestic (in-home) workers, and employees of some (but not all) non-profit organizations.

 State UI tax is paid on each employee's wages up to a maximum annual amount.
-That amount, known in California as the taxable wage limit (other states use the term "taxable wage base"), recently has been stable at $7,000.
+That amount, known in California as the "taxable wage limit" (other states use the term "taxable wage base"), recently has been stable at $7,000.
 However, that number could change.

-The state UI tax rate for new employers, known in some states and federally as the standard beginning tax rate, also can change from one year to the next.
-In California in recent years, it has been somewhere around 3.4%.
+The state UI tax rate for new employers, known in some states and federally as the "standard beginning tax rate," also can change from one year to the next.
+In California, in recent years, it has been somewhere around 3.4%.
 A new employer's rate usually will remain the same for at least the first two or three years.

 In California, UI tax returns and payments are combined with other payroll tax reports and payments.
 The returns and payments generally are due a month after the close of each calendar quarter.
-In other words, they are due by the following dates:

 Apart from filing a DE 88 to make a payment, you also must separately file a Quarterly Contribution Return and Report of Wages (DE 9) and Quarterly Contribution Return and Report of Wages (Continuation) (DE 9C).
 Larger employers are required to file these forms electronically.
 Other employers may file electronically or by regular mail.

 If you do not expect to pay wages within the next year, you may notify EDD by writing to them or by checking the "Out of Business/Final Report" box in Item B on the DE 9 and Item D on the DE 9C.
-They will send you a letter confirming that your account has been inactivated.
+They will send you a confirmation that your account has been inactivated.

 Once an employer registers with EDD, they receive a notice to post, which informs their employees of their rights under the Unemployment Insurance (UI), Disability Insurance (DI), and Paid Family Leave (PFL) programs.
-This notice must be posted in a prominent location that is easily seen by the employees.
+This notice must be posted in a prominent location easily seen by the employees.

-Employers who use independent contractors rather than hiring employees are not subject to the UI tax.
-However, it's important that you do not misclassify an employee as an independent contractor.
+Employers who use independent contractors rather than hiring employees aren't subject to the UI tax.
+However, it's important that you don't misclassify an employee as an independent contractor.